 Q: WHAT IS YOUR APPROACH TO HELPING PATIENTS?

 A: The most important thing is for the doctor and patient to have a completely trusting relationship.
-My goal from the very first visit is for each patient to understand that our goals are aligned, that for the particular problem at hand I am her most trusted resource.
+My goal from the very first visit is for each patient to understand that our goals are aligned and that, for the particular problem at hand, I will be her trusted resource.
 This is not so easy given the social climate that often sows doubt among patients.
 Spending the time educating patients about the source of their problems and the nature of recommended treatments requires a huge commitment.
 Being available to them is another.
 That is why we have created a culture at GENESIS that is so responsive to patients during the most anxious periods of their lives.
 What our staff shows every day is their willingness to address the questions, concerns and requests of every patient.

 Q: WHAT IS YOUR GREATEST PROFESSIONAL ACCOMPLISHMENT?